initinfosec/joplin-kali/README.md

 Please reference the official [Joplin website](https://joplinapp.org/) and [git repo](https://github.com/laurent22/joplin) for more info about Joplin.

+## Brief Changelog

+Updated dev branch with new test .deb package for kali based on latest AppImage format.
+This is currently unsupported and still in dev/WIP.
+Use at your own risk.

 ## Installation

 Until this package is offocially in kali repos, please install via the following method, being sure to change items in angle brackets: